 A portfolio containing all stocks tends to generate more trading activity as the market and investment outlook changes.
 With more trading activity, more capital gains will be realized and more taxes paid.
 ETFs are very tax efficient and, with a larger proportion of the portfolio in a single core ETF, fewer capital gains will be triggered.
 It is good practice for investors to consider the impact of taxes on their returns.

-6) Lower Transaction
+6) Lower Transaction Costs

 With fewer stocks, there will be fewer trades and fewer commissions.
 The small annual management fee ETFs carry is easily recovered from the savings on commissions.
 In an account at a full service broker, the reduction of commissions could be dramatic.
 This might be why many investment advisors do not like ETFs.